hroman-codes/rockPaperScissors/readme.md

 #### `In Progress`
 - Game prompts a winner after a 🎮 wins best out of 5
 - 🚦 to the 🎮 if user or comp won the series
+- Add game confetti
-- Add game confetti and audio after 🎮 wins
+- Add audio after 🎮 wins
 - Game reset functionality